 - The career aspirations of the apprentice - The skill and knowledge requirements of the employer for the selected metal processing occupational area (job role).
-The employer may have recruited the apprentice based on a workforce planning tool including succession planning
+The employer may have recruited the apprentice based on a workforce planning tool including succession planning - An assessment of the academic qualifications achieved by the apprentice prior to undertaking the Foundation Apprenticeship to determine if the apprentice will have the ability to achieve one of the more academically demanding technical knowledge qualifications - The results of any psychometric tests that would ascertain whether the apprentice will be able to achieve one of the more academically demanding technical knowledge qualifications - The preferred learning style of the apprentice including the various assessment methodologies used by the different Awarding Organisations - Custom and practice within the Sector, including any legislation requirements - Local and/or National Trade Union agreements

-- An assessment of the academic qualifications achieved by the apprentice prior to undertaking the Apprenticeship to determine if the apprentice will have the ability to achieve one of the more academically demanding technical knowledge qualifications - The results of any psychometric tests that would ascertain whether the apprentice will be able to achieve one of the more academically demanding technical knowledge qualifications - The preferred learning style of the apprentice including the various assessment methodologies used by the different Awarding Organisations - Custom and practice within the Sector, including any legislation requirements - Local and/or National Trade Union agreements
+Evidence of Off-the-job hours

-Evidence of Off-the-job hours/Off-the-job training must be formally recorded, either in a diary, workbook, portfolio or be verified by attendance records.
+Off-the-job training must be formally recorded, either in a diary, workbook, portfolio or be verified by attendance records.
 This evidence needs to be checked and signed by the assessor and employer.
 The range of evidence requirements are as follows:

-- Copy of Awarding Organisation certificates for Communication & Application of number (Essential Skills Wales) or Key skills at the same level as Essential Skills Wales - Copy of Awarding Organisation certificates for the IOLP and WWO (Wider Key Skills Wales) - Copy of the Awarding Organisation certificate for the ERR qualification or completed countersigned ERR workbook - Copy of the Awarding Organisation certificate for the knowledge qualification
+- Copy of Awarding Organisation certificates for Communication, Application of Number and ICT (Essential Skills Wales) or Key Skills at the same level as Essential Skills Wales - Copy of Awarding Organisation certificates for IOLP and WWO (Wider Key Skills Wales) - Copy of the Awarding Organisation certificate for the ERR qualification (EAL or Edexcel or City & Guilds) or completed countersigned ERR workbook - Copy of the Awarding Organisation certificate for the knowledge qualification